Hannah Davidson

 Oct 2024 – Present Cambridge

-• Research into discourse markers and multilingualism in Mauritian Creole, language documentation of Mauritian Bhojpuri, language maintenance of heritage languages
+• Research into discourse markers and multilingualism in Mauritian Creole, language documentation of Mauritian Bhojpuri and bilingual morphological processing

 Associate Lecturer